What are Mexican Card Games?

 What is the History of Mexican Card Games?

-Playing cards originated from China during the Song dynasty of the 12th century, with developments being brought over to the west via trade and colonization.
+Playing cards originated in China during the Song dynasty of the 12th century, with developments being brought over to the West via trade and colonization.
 As European countries spread their reach across the globe, playing cards were brought along.
 Each country eventually gained access to the idea of playing cards as a pastime.

 List of Mexican Card Games